Kaysims/Grip-Club/README.md

 </details><br />

-4. When the 404 page was created first, it would not show on the Grip Club site.
-I then tried to add a 404 page a diffrent way but this also did not work.
-After that i tried to delete my commits as they looked untidy.
+4. When the 404 page was created, it would not show on the Grip Club site.
+I then tried to add a 404 page differently, but this also did not work.
+After that, I tried to delete the 404 commits as they looked untidy.
 This did not work either.
-After contacting tutor suppport they explained that my 404 page was not showing as i had not deployed my site yet.
-They also suggested to leave the commits that i was trying to delete, and to explain why they are in my commits.
+After contacting tutor support, they explained that the 404 page was not showing as the site still needed to be deployed.
+They also suggested leaving the commits I was trying to delete.
+In hindsight, I should have contacted tutor support sooner, which would have avoided the messy commits.
+In the future, I will deploy sites sooner and ask tutor support for help sooner.
 <details><summary><b>Commits Image</b></summary>

 ![Commits Bug](assets/readme-images/bug-commits.png)